 Exceptions play an important role in the system of static and dynamic checks that make SML a safe language.

-Exceptions are the first type of effect that we encountered in this course; exceptions may cause an evaluation to be interrupted or aborted.
+Exceptions may cause an evaluation to be interrupted or aborted.
 (Think of division by 0.)